 Well-designed shorts for racing and training on the trails.
 The addition of some extra gel pouches would make them perfect.

-These Inov-8 Race Elite 7-inch Shorts 2.0 let you know they’re designed for those who take their taking running seriously as soon as you put them on.
+These Inov-8 Trailfly Ultra 7" 2-in-1 Shorts let you know they’re designed for those who take their taking running seriously as soon as you put them on.
 There isn’t any excess material here, and they almost force you to put your race face on.

 There is a superb integrated, breathable and moisture-wicking inner on these shorts, which extends further down the thigh than the outer shell and works well to prevent chafing.